bigandy/gatsby-blog/content/blog/first-ever-parkrun.md

 title: 'First ever parkrun'
 date: 2016-09-19 17:19:52
 draft: false
-description: 'On Saturday morning I ran my first ever parkrun - Didcot Parkrun.
-5k is a fast and painful all out distance, but once complete it sets up the weekend nicely.'
+description: "On Saturday morning I ran my first ever parkrun - Didcot Parkrun.
+5k is a fast and painful all out distance, but once complete it sets up the weekend nicely."
 tags: [Running]
 ---